The evolution of Wi-Fi standards: a look at 802.11a/b/g/n/ac/ax

-When you’re looking to buy new wireless networking gear or a mobile device, you’re faced with an array of choices and abbreviations.
-Since Wi-Fi was first released to consumers in 1997, its standards have been continually evolving – typically resulting in faster speeds and further coverage.
+Since Wi-Fi was first released to consumers in 1997, Wi-Fi standards have been continually evolving – typically resulting in faster speeds and further coverage.
+With every new capability comes a name change to set the standards apart.
 As capabilities are added to the original IEEE 802.11 standard, they become known by their amendment (802.11b, 802.11g, etc.).
-Here we’ll discuss the basics of each 802.11 Wi-Fi standard.

 You probably haven’t encountered many 802.11a devices or routers.
 This is because 802.11b devices were cheaper and became more popular in the consumer market.
 802.11a was mainly used in business applications.

 The 802.11g standard used the same OFDM technology introduced with 802.11a.
 Like 802.11a, it supported a maximum theoretical rate of 54 Mbps.
 But like 802.11b, it operated in the crowded 2.4 GHz frequency (and thus was subject to the same interference issues as 802.11b).

 802.11g was backward compatible with 802.11b devices: an 802.11b device could connect to an 802.11g access point (but at 802.11b speeds).